21 (2008 film)

 21 is a 2008 American heist drama film directed by Robert Luketic and distributed by Sony Pictures Releasing.
 The film is inspired by the story of the MIT Blackjack Team as told in Bringing Down the House, the best-selling 2003 book by Ben Mezrich.
 The film stars Jim Sturgess, Kevin Spacey, Laurence Fishburne, Kate Bosworth, Liza Lapira, Jacob Pitts, Aaron Yoo, and Kieu Chinh.
-Reviews from critics were mixed, and it was a box office success and was the number one film in the United States and Canada during its first and second weekends of release.
+Although reviews from critics were mixed, it was a box office success and was the number one film in the United States and Canada during its first and second weekends of release.

 Plot

 Ben Campbell, a mathematics major at the Massachusetts Institute of Technology, is accepted into Harvard Medical School, but cannot afford the $300,000 tuition.
 He applies for the prestigious Robinson Scholarship, which would cover the entire cost.
-Despite having a Medical College Admission Test score of 44 (at the time, MCAT scoring was on a scale of 3-45) and high grades, he faces fierce competition, and is told by the director that the scholarship will only go to whichever student dazzles him.
+Despite having a Medical College Admission Test score of 44 (at the time, MCAT scoring was on a scale of 3 to 45) and high grades, he faces fierce competition, and is told by the director that the scholarship will only go to whichever student dazzles him.

 Back at MIT, Professor Micky Rosa challenges Ben with the Monty Hall problem, which he solves.
 After looking at Ben's 97% score on his latest non-linear equations test, Micky invites Ben to join the MIT Blackjack Team, consisting of fellow students Choi, Fisher, Jill and Kianna.
 Using card counting and covert signalling, they increase their probability of winning at casinos, leading them to earn substantial profits.

 Over many weekends, the team is flown to Las Vegas and Ben comes to enjoy his luxurious life as a high roller.
 The team is impressed by Ben's skill, but Fisher becomes jealous and fights him while drunk, leading Micky to expel him.
 Cole Williams, the head of security at Planet Hollywood, has been monitoring the team and begins to focus on Ben.

 Ben's devotion to blackjack causes him to neglect his role in an engineering competition, which estranges him from his friends.
 During the next trip to Vegas, he is emotionally distracted and fails to walk away from the table when signaled, causing him to lose $200,000.
-Micky is angered and quits the team, demanding Ben repay the $200,000.
+An irate Micky demands Ben repay the $200,000 and departs for Boston, leaving the team behind.
 Ben and three of the students decide that they will continue to play blackjack without Micky, but they are caught by Williams, whom Micky tipped off.
 Williams beats up Ben and warns him not to return.
 He also reveals his own personal history with Micky, once a successful card counter who got Williams fired after winning over a million dollars in one night at his casino while he was away at his father's funeral.